Redberry Lake Biosphere Reserve

 The Redberry Lake Biosphere Region was established in 2000 as a UNESCO Biosphere Reserve covering 112200 ha in the province of Saskatchewan, Canada.
 In 2019, the reserve expanded to become a region including the Redberry Lake watershed and surrounding land encompassing close to 700000 ha of land.
 The regional landscape is composed of rolling prairie dotted with seasonal ponds and marshes along with aspen/shrub groves.
 The core area is Redberry Lake, a saline lake with several islands.
+The lake is also an Important Bird Area (IBA) of Canada.
 There are small patches of natural mixed prairie which are very rare in this highly grazed and cultivated part of the prairies.
 The Redberry Lake Biosphere Region is committed to balancing conservation with sustainable development.

-Redberry Lake is an Important Bird Area (IBA) of Canada designated as Redberry Lake (SK 005).

 Ecological characteristics

 Redberry Lake is an endorheic lake in which water entering the lake does not pass out through downstream flows.
 The lake itself is a large kettle hole characterized by a central flat bottom.
 Gently shelving underwater slopes occur above depths of approximately 25 m.
 Water is shallowest in the south-west, south-east and north-east areas, and around the islands.

-Major habitats and land cover types include: typical prairie grasses such as wheat grass, fescue, oat grass and sedges; forest dominated by aspen with shrubs such as rasp, silver willow and hawthorn; a saline lake with rocky islands; farmland cultivated with wheat and barley; and pasture land.
+Major habitats and land cover types include: typical prairie grasses such as wheat grass, fescue, oat grass, and sedges; forest dominated by aspen with shrubs such as rasp, silver willow, and hawthorn; a saline lake with rocky islands; farmland cultivated with wheat and barley; and pasture land.
 The reserve provides habitats for nine endangered, threatened or rare bird species, as well as over 180 other species including the whooping crane (Grus Americana), burrowing owl (Athene Cunicularia), white-winged scoter (Melanitta fusca), California gull (Larus californicus), ring-billed gull (Larus delawarensis), and piping plovers (Charadrius melodus).
 A key research activity undertaken in the area is monitoring of American white pelican (Pelecanus erythrorhynchos) nesting sites.